 The proposed method, coined as {\em MaskInversion}, aims to learn a localized embedding or feature vector that encapsulates an object's characteristics within an image specified by a query mask.
-This embedding should not solely represent the object's intrinsic properties but also capture the broader context of the entire image.
-For instance, the embedding of a mask of a cat should differ when the cat is situated in an empty field or when it is crossing a bustling road.

-To achieve this, we utilize representations provided by foundation models, such as CLIP.
-Our approach learns a token that captures the foundation model's feature representation on the image region specified by the mask.
-Hence, the foundation model remains fixed during our process.

-As shown in Figure~\ref{fig:method}, we start with the initialization of an embedding vector that serves as a localized embedding token of the mask.
-This vector is then refined through an iterative optimization process guided by an explainability map generated from the foundation model.
-The explainability map provides a visual indication of the areas within the image that are most influential on the initial embedding, thereby allowing for targeted refinement.
-The optimization process is supervised by enforcing the generated explainability map to be similar to the query mask.
-We can optionally use a regularization loss to ensure the mask embedding is congruent with the model's learned manifold.
-Finally, we improve the computational load for this process, especially for the case of computing multiple embeddings based of different masks for the same image, via gradient decomposition.
+As shown in Figure~\ref{fig:method}, our method starts with the initialization of an embedding vector that serves as the localized embedding token for the mask.
+This vector is iteratively refined through an optimization process guided by an explainability map which highlights the image regions most influential on the embedding, enabling targeted refinement.
+The optimization is supervised by enforcing similarity between the generated explainability map and the query mask.
+Optionally, a regularization loss can be applied to enforce the mask embedding to align with the model's learned manifold.
+Finally, we propose a gradient decomposition strategy to enhance computational efficiency, particularly when computing multiple embeddings for different masks on the same image.